NiravMistry096/NiravMistry096/README.md

 - 👋 Hi, I’m @NiravMistry096
-- 👀 I’m interested in Application Developments
+- 👀 I’m interested in Application Developments and DevOps work
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Terraform and Docker.
 - 📫 How to reach me : @NiravMistry096